Are used by more people than

-The huge surge in people turning to food banks to eat
+The surge in people using food banks

 You may be surprised to discover the group using food banks the most.
 Single, white, men.